Priscifab/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Owner: no permission at all

-Group: no permission at all

-others all
+ascript that gives all persmission only to others